 Connie’s involvement with the storytelling community led to her first meeting her dear friend and mentor, Ray Hicks.
 Ray is considered the “giant” of traditional, Appalachian storytelling.
 In particular he is known for his telling of traditional “Jack Tales”.
 To this day, Connie still tells stories which she first learned listening to Ray on his front porch.
 His stories and wisdom continue to have a great impact on Connie’s storytelling and life.

 After a rich, flourishing partnership as The Folktellers, Connie and Barbara embarked on new journeys as solo performers.
 Over the years, Connie has continued to enjoy sharing the stage with other artists.

 In 1995, the chamber music group “The Kandinsky Trio” invited Connie to perform together in a musical storytelling performance.
 What followed was an innovative work interweaving storytelling and classical music.
 Mike Reid composed their performance piece, Tales of Appalachia: Stories and Chamber Music.
-With more than 350 performances, their collaborative show has been hailed as “a new art form.”
+With more than 350 performances across the country, their collaborative show of music and storytelling has been hailed as “a new art form.”

 Throughout her career, Connie’s rare talent has transformed convention halls into wondrous landscapes and turned packed theaters into intimate circles of friends.
 She has performed at the nation’s top folk music and storytelling festivals, including the Smithsonian Folklife Festival in Washington D.C., the Timpanogos Storytelling Festival in Orem, Utah, as well as the National Storytelling Festival in Jonesborough, Tennessee.
 (It is Connie’s unique honor to be the only performer invited onstage for every NSF since its conception in 1973!)

 Recently, the Library of Congress granted Connie the honor of an archival collection in her name.
 The U.S.’s national library now houses the Connie Regan-Blake collection, which consists of papers, sound recordings, videos, photographs and artifacts, documenting her 40+ year career and role in the birth of the American Storytelling Revival.

 Connie & Bead for Life